Zhang-Zhaoji/Zhang-Zhaoji/README.md

 ## About Me

 It is my pleasure to meet you here.
-I am **Zhang Zhaoji(张兆骥 in Chinese)**, a graduate From Peking University majoring in Chemical Biology with a double major in Artificial Intelligence.
-I will go to Center for Life Sciences (CLS) at Peking University and Tsinghua University to pursue a doctorate.
+I am **Zhaoji Zhang(张 兆骥 in Simplified Chinese)**, a graduate student from Peking University.
+After 4-year hard work at Peking University, I earned 2 Bachelor of Science on **Chemical Biology** and  **Intelligence Science and Technology**(also known as AI).
+I am persuing my Ph.D. in **Integrated Life Science** at [**Center of Life Science(CLS)@PKU-THU (2025-)**](https://www.cls.edu.cn/index.htm).
+Currently I am still in rotation, and willing to explore different aspects of neuroscience labs.

-My curiosity about Neuroscience, especially circuit and system neuroscience, has led me to be an intern at [Yatang-Li's Lab](https://yatanglilab.cibr.ac.cn/en/) at the Chinese Institute for Brain Research, Beijing (CIBR, Beijing).
+My curiosity about Neuroscience, especially circuit, computation, and system neuroscience, has led me to be an intern at [Yatang-Li's Lab](https://yatanglilab.cibr.ac.cn/en/) at the Chinese Institute for Brain Research, Beijing (CIBR, Beijing) and finally led me into integrated life science program at Center for Life Science, Academy for Advanced Interdisciplinary Studies, Peking University.

-[My academic transcript](https://drive.google.com/file/d/1somZXkrMlVg3rWUyF3WMa0-Za7p0GWp_/view) is available for a deeper look into my academic journey, and you can find my research profile on [ORCID](https://orcid.org/0009-0002-3293-1961).
+[My resume](https://github.com/Zhang-Zhaoji/Zhang-Zhaoji.github.io/blob/main/assets/files/Resume.pdf) and [my undergraduate_academic transcript](https://drive.google.com/file/d/1somZXkrMlVg3rWUyF3WMa0-Za7p0GWp_/view?usp=sharing) are available for a deeper look into my academic journey, and you can find my research profile on [ORCID](https://orcid.org/0009-0002-3293-1961).

-For regular communication, please contact me through my student email: **zhang-zj@stu.pku.edu.cn** or **2501111571@stu.pku.edu.cn** (Checking my student email is one of my daily routine).
-In case you want to contact me when our server being shutdown(may happen 1~10 times per year), Here is my personal e-mail address: zhang_zhaoji@foxmail.com (usually I would check it once per week or month, but not ensured).
+If you want to contact me, please email me at **2501111571@stu.pku.edu.cn** or **zhang-zj@stu.pku.edu.cn**.
+Checking my student e-mail is one of my daily routine, so I would respond that in around 24 hours.

 ## Coding Languages